Adult Social Care

 In 2019/20:

-• 0.76% of residents were registered as living with a mental health condition, this is lower than both London and England figures
+• 0.82% of residents were registered as living with a mental health condition, this has increased over time but is the third best in London, and lower than both London and England8

 Out of adults 18 to 69 who were in contact with secondary mental health services:

-• 74% were living independently, with or without support
+• 19% were living independently, with or without support1

 Bexley Care and other trusted partners